jesskelsall/astarus/campaigns/purple-rain/storylines.md/saoirses-aasimar-cleansing.md

 ### [PR11](../sessions.md/PR11.md)

 [Saoirse](../../../astarus/people/saoirse.md) is distant at various times, contemplating the dream the night before.
-At one point when they need to keep moving, [Torbra](../../../astarus/people/torbra.md) attempts to lift her up so she can be placed back into the cart, but resists, snapping back to her senses.
-She chastises [Torbra](../../../astarus/people/torbra.md) for trying something so drastic.
+At one point when they need to keep moving, [Torbra Tauff](../../../astarus/people/torbra-tauff.md) attempts to lift her up so she can be placed back into the cart, but resists, snapping back to her senses.
+She chastises Torbra for trying something so drastic.

 Later, [Thanea](../../../astarus/people/thanea.md) reads [Saoirse](../../../astarus/people/saoirse.md)'s thoughts using the Detect Thoughts spell.
 She hears [Saoirse](../../../astarus/people/saoirse.md) lamenting her dream.